rslaria/Yeng-Website/README.md

 # OPEN SOURCE

 Do you feel like there is something more that YOU could contribute to Yeng?
 Yeng App is fully Open Source! feel free to source your talent to Yeng App through our GitHub repo.
-You can also raise your valuble suggestions and queries about Yeng App in GitHub and we WILL for sure check them out!
+You can also raise your valuable suggestions and queries about Yeng App in GitHub and we WILL for sure check them out!

 # Demo